-On 28 occasions since 1932, OMEGA has fulfilled the role of Official Timekeeper at the Olympic Games.
-More recently, we have also taken on the same timekeeping duties at the Paralympic Games.
-In all events, from the start line to the finish, we are proud to be in charge of every second in every event.
+On 30 occasions since 1932, OMEGA has fulfilled the role of Official Timekeeper at the Olympic Games.
+We are also proud to record the extraordinary performances at the Paralympic Games and Youth Olympic Games.
+In all events, from start to finish, it’s our duty to capture every thrilling second and result.
 What a challenge.
 What an honour!

 Every edition of the Olympic Games has memorable moments but some truly stand out.